 Why Choose This Course?

-The LL.M in International Migration and Refugee Law is an ideal programme for those who wish to work with domestic, regional or international non-governmental or inter-governmental organisations specialising in migration or refugee protection, human trafficking or human rights law or policy.
+- Work with domestic, regional or international non-governmental or inter-governmental organisations specialising in migration or refugee protection, human trafficking or human rights law or policy;

-For those interested in pursuing PhD research, students will identify a suitable research question, method and theoretical framework for that research.
+- For those interested in pursuing PhD research, identify a suitable research question, method and theoretical framework for that research.

 Who’s Suited to This Course